 Get a Quality Dental Inlay and Overlay in Philadelphia

 Do you hate fillings and crowns more than you hate cavities?
 Good news: There’s a superior solution.
-Dental inlays and overlays are less invasive than crowns and fillings, they offer a better fit, and they last much longer.
+Dental inlays and overlays are less invasive than crowns and fillings; they offer a better fit and last much longer.
 Fillings, crowns, and implants require painful tooth grinding, while dental inlays and overlays preserve as much healthy tooth tissue as possible.
 The less-invasive alternative is superior in terms of both functionality and aesthetics.
 Philadelphia residents seeking alternatives to fillings and crowns should contact Center City Emergency Dentist to consult with a dental professional about dental inlays and overlays.

 Benefits of Dental Inlays and Overlays

-Dental inlays and overlays are a perfect solution for cavities that are too small for a crown, but too large for traditional fillings.
+Dental inlays and overlays are a perfect solution for cavities that are too small for a crown but too large for traditional fillings.
 Some of the other benefits include:

 - Solution for Cavities in Tight Spaces Between Teeth